Home Blog 6 key takeaways from LocalU Advanced Denver

 Choose Your Next Location Wisely

-As many marketing directors and professionals are aware, relevance, prominance, and distance all significantly impact search ranking.
+As many marketing directors and professionals are aware, relevance, prominence, and distance all significantly impact search ranking.
 Even if you’ve perfected your inbound marketing efforts, if you’re located 50 miles from a searcher, there’s a very slim chance you’ll appear at the top of their results in Google Maps.
-When determing where to choose your next location, consider the following factors:
+When determining where to choose your next location, consider the following factors:

 • Location and convenience